Johanna Geisler: Cologne

 With her husband as chief conductor in Cologne, she appeared in leading roles of a broad repertoire including Mozart's Despina in Così fan tutte, Susanna, Cherubino and the Countess in Le nozze di Figaro, and Donna Elvira in Don Giovanni.
-She was very successful as Marietta in the world premiere of Korngold's Die tote Stadt on 4 December 1920, an opera that had a simulteneous premiere at the Hamburg Opera.
+She was very successful as Marietta in the world premiere of Korngold's Die tote Stadt on 4 December 1920, an opera that had a simultaneous premiere at the Hamburg Opera.
 In 1921 she appeared at the Berlin State Opera in Die Vögel by Walter Braufels.
 In the second world premiere conducted by Klemperer in Cologne, Zemlinsky's Der Zwerg on 28 May 1922, she had a minor role.
 She was the soprano soloist when Klemperer conducted the first public performance of his Missa sacra on 13 May 1923.
 A reviewer noted that she "astonishingly mastered the exorbitantly difficult first soprano part" ("... den exorbitant schweren ersten Sopranpart erstaunlich beherrschte").
 In July 1927 she performed, as Johanna Klemperer, the leading role of Hèlene in the world premiere of Hindemith's short opera Hin und zurück at the Baden-Baden Music Festival.

 Berlin

 When Otto Klemperer moved to the Kroll Oper in Berlin, in 1927, she became a member of the ensemble.
-She performed there, sometimes using the pseudonym Hanne Klee, roles including Susanna, Donna Elvira, Marzelline, Verdi's Luisa Miller, Marie in Smetana's The Bartered Bride, Puccini's Madama Butterfly, Hèlene, and Adele in Die Fledermaus by Johann Strauss.
-A review noted: "Her singing and acting skills combine to form an inseparable whole and a unified and first-class performance" ("Gesang und schauspielerisches Können vereinigen sich bei ihr zu einem untrennbaren Ganzen und zu einer einheitlichen und erstklassigen Leistung".
+She performed there, sometimes using the pseudonym Hanne Klee, roles including Susanna, Donna Elvira, Marzelline, Verdi's Luisa Miller, Marie in Smetana's The Bartered Bride, Puccini's Madama Butterfly, Hindemith's Hèlene again, and Adele in Die Fledermaus by Johann Strauss.
+A reviewer of Die Fledermaus noted: "Her singing and acting skills combine to form an inseparable whole and a unified and first-class performance" ("Gesang und schauspielerisches Können vereinigen sich bei ihr zu einem untrennbaren Ganzen und zu einer einheitlichen und erstklassigen Leistung").
 She also performed at the Große Volksbühne, in roles such as Gilda in Verdi's Rigoletto and Adele.
-She toured with a company named Deutsche Musikbühne as Mozart's Countess and the Witch in Humperdinck's Hänsel ud Gretel to Leipzig, Trier, Riga and Reval.
-Her natural voice, never professionally trained and with an "incautious willingness" to take a wide range of heavy roles, weakened, and she rarely performed after a vocal crisis.
+She toured with a company named Deutsche Musikbühne as Mozart's Countess and the Witch in Humperdinck's Hänsel und Gretel to Leipzig, Trier, Riga and Reval.
+Her natural voice, never professionally trained, weakened, also due to her "incautious willingness" to take a wide range of heavy roles.
+She rarely performed after a vocal crisis.

 Geisler had shown talent for acting early, and therefore had performed not only solo roles from the chorus, but also acted in dramas.
 In 1928 she performed as Amalie in Schiller's Die Räuber at the Theater Coburg.
 In 1929 she had a small role in Wilhelm Dieterle's last silent film, Ludwig der Zweite, König von Bayern.